Leadership

 As a child, her family instilled in her the values of education and service to others through their work in her small hometown of Port Angeles, WA.
 She is a passionate advocate for community activism, education equity, and social justice, and looks forward to learning more about non-profit work while helping Global Health Promise grow and develop.

-Program Manager for Maternal and Child Health Program — Regan Moss
+Program Manager for Maternal Neonatal and Child Health Program — Regan Moss

 Regan Moss is an MPH student at Columbia University.
 Regan studies maternal, reproductive, and menstrual health through health equity and social determinants of health frameworks for policy and health systems impact.